2019 WOMEN IN SCREEN WORKSHOP

 Katherine Tolentino is a Chinese-Salvadoran filmmaker from the San Francisco Bay Area.
 Having grown up in several different cultures, she aims to make films that break down reductive stereotypes and shed light on what we all have in common.

 Tolentino has worked for major studios including HBO, NBCUniversal, ABC, TNT, and FOX.
 Previously she was a radio journalist at KQED San Francisco, covering the Latino immigrant population in San Jose, CA. Her short films have screened at festivals nationwide, and her latest film Parachute was nominated for the NBR Student Film Award.

-Tonya McCornell is a director who writes and produces a lot of her own content.
+Tonya McCornell is an American director who writes and produces a lot of her own content.
 Her work showcases strong female characters while exploring social issues as they relate to the human experience.
 Her recently released short film Too Much Love is being used in partnership with AIDS Healthcare Foundation as a PSA about HIV awareness.
-McCornell’s short film Trayvia was named to honor Trayvon Martin and it is being called "a visceral response to police brutality".
+McCornell’s short film Trayvia was named to honor Trayvon Martin and it is being called "a visceral response to police brutality."

 Her upcoming short film Tainted sheds light on the effects of mothers battling depression and PTSD after facing trauma.
 McCornell is also developing a dramedy feature film about surviving divorce called Getting Help.
 She started the Moms Network for New York Women in Film & Television and she is an active member of The Black TV & Film Collective.